EPIC: Edu & INFO DESIGN Guide

 Our targeted audiences and users will range in age, gender, race, ethnicity, and neurodiversity.
 We will obtain ongoing advice and feedback from representative members of these groups during the design process.
 It is important for us to avoid negative stereotypes and implicit bias (test yourself).
 Examples of implicit bias can include unconscious stereotyping based on gender, race, fashion choices, body types, etc. The key difference between implicit bias and racism, sexism, etc. is that it is not a conscious choice.
 Rather it is subtly and constantly shaped by one's upbringing and socio-cultural environment.

-Socio-emotional Driven Content Strategy
+Socio-emotional Driven Content Framework

 Content that speaks to three of the primary driver of the human experience.
 These may be addressed at different points within the media and may shift in emphasis and intensity as the audience/user experience progresses.